weaponsforge/react-hooks-playground/README.md

 > **NOTE:** Requires Docker installed on the development machine.

-1. Navogate the the repository's root directory from the commandline.
+1. Navigate the the repository's root directory from the commandline.
 2. Run: `docker compose up`

 @weaponsforge<br>